Craig-Stoneham/Packer/README.md

 Once the build is complete, you'll find the Packer executable in the appropriate build directory.

+## **Available Executables:**

+In the [Releases]
+(https://github.com/Craig-Stoneham/packer/releases) section, you will find both Debug and Release executables for Packer.
+These executables are built for the x64 architecture, ensuring compatibility with a wide range of systems.
+Choose the version that suits your needs:

+- **Debug:** The Debug executable is intended for development and debugging purposes.
+It includes additional debugging information and is recommended for developers or those who want to investigate issues in-depth.

+- **Release:** The Release executable is optimized for performance and efficiency.
+It's the recommended choice for everyday use and offers the best performance.

+Feel free to download the executable that matches your requirements from the Releases section.

 ## **Contribute and Report Bugs:**

 We welcome contributions from the community to improve and enhance Packer.
 If you'd like to contribute, please follow these steps: